 Connect and Collaborate Grants Program

-The 2016-2017 Connect and Collaborate Grants Program incentivizes faculty, staff, students and their respective public/private sector community partners to submit concept proposals which have the potential to catalyze engaged, collaborative teaching and research activities benefiting the community with impactful, sustainable programs while advancing the scholarly goals of the university.
+The Spring 2017 Connect and Collaborate Grants Program incentivizes faculty, staff, students and their respective public/private sector community partners to submit pre-proposals which have the potential to catalyze engaged, collaborative teaching, research, and service activities benefiting the community with impactful, sustainable programs while advancing the scholarly goals of the university.

 This program is designed to bring together multiple, available resources and leverage existing community platforms to develop programs that achieve measurable, positive impacts in communities.

-Ohio State PI's are invited to submit a concept proposal using the template provided to be considered for further development and funding.
-A Stewardship Committee will select concepts that address priority issues and have potential to become successful projects that develop into sustainable programs/initiatives.
+Ohio State faculty and staff are invited to submit a pre-proposal using the template provided to be considered for further development and funding.

 Planning Grants (up to $25,000)

-Planning Grants support development or improvement of a program.
-Teams that demonstrate support and excitement for starting or enhancing a program will be invited to work with a Steering Committee to develop partnerships and to organize and structure their efforts to complete a comprehensive and broadly accepted Program Action Plan.
+Planning grants support development or improvement of a program at any point in its life-cycle.
+Teams that demonstrate support and excitement for starting or enhancing a program will be invited to develop an action plan designed to move the program to the next logical stage.

 Implementation Grants (up to $40,000)

-Implementation grants are intended for programs with a clear purpose based on evidence and comprehensive planning and where partnerships are established and early successes have accrued.
+Implementation grants are intended for programs with a clear purpose based on demonstrated need, comprehensive planning, where partnerships are established, and early successes have accrued.

-Expansion grants support extension of an established program's infrastructure and capacity to increase the positive impacts.
+Expansion grants support scale-up of an established program's infrastructure and capacity to increase positive impacts.
 Expansion grants provide funds to existing programs deemed to be of high quality based on documented evidence.

-Priority will be given to concepts that align with one or more of the following areas:
+Priority will be given to concepts that align with one or more of the following areas.
+See the Call for Pre-Proposals for more details about priority areas:

 - Global One Health Initiative